devashree-shukla/SwiftMacro/README.md

 `@attached(peer)
 `

-4. Adds accessors to a property
+4. Adds accessors to a property - Like adds get and set to a var `@attached(accessor)
-`@attached(accessor)
 `